We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 What is echocardiography?

-Echocardiography is a diagnostic test that uses soundwaves to produce images of your heart in real-time.
-This type of screening allows the team at New York Specialty Clinics to monitor your heart and heart valve function.
+Echocardiography is a diagnostic test that uses sound waves to produce images of your heart in real time.
+This type of screening allows the New York Medical Vascular Care team to monitor your heart and heart valve function.

 Echocardiography plays a crucial role in determining heart health, especially after a heart attack.
 It can also diagnose heart abnormalities or defects in unborn babies.